go-goyave/goyave.dev/src/getting-started/installation.md

 ## Template project

 The [Goyave template project](https://github.com/go-goyave/goyave-template) will help you get started in a few seconds.
-It provides a complete directory structure and scaffolding so you can start building right away. 🚀
+It provides a complete directory structure and scaffolding so you can start building right away.
+It contains a minimal setup so you won't have to clean up things you don't need.

 ### Linux / MacOS